Advertisement

 Vitamin B12

 Your body needs this B vitamin for several reasons, including proper formation of DNA and blood cells.
-This nutrient is only naturally present in animal products and byproducts, like meat, milk and yogurt, or fortified foods like breakfast cereals.
+This nutrient is only naturally present in animal products and byproducts, like meat, milk, and yogurt, or fortified foods like breakfast cereals.
 Most adults should get about 2.4 micrograms of this nutrient daily.

-“If you're a vegan, you need to be taking supplemental vitamin B12, because you can't get vitamin B12 in a vegan diet,” Roach says.
+“If you're vegan, you need to be taking supplemental vitamin B12, because you can't get vitamin B12 in a vegan diet,” Roach says.

 cutting an orange